Alessandro De Tomaso was born in Argentina in 1928. His

 course, the reverse order of how things were normally done.
 Testing immediately

-glaring problem; the HVAC system barely blew any air and the air that it did
+uncovered one glaring problem; the HVAC system barely blew any air and the air

-blow was warm!
-A few of the test vehicles also developed cracks in the welds of
+that it did blow was warm!
+A few of the test vehicles also developed cracks in

 A